 We have elected to adopt the Quoted Companies Alliance Corporate Governance Code (‘the QCA Code’) which we believe has been constructed in a simple, practical and effective style and that meaningful compliance with its ten main principles should provide shareholders with confidence in how the Company operates.

-Whilst 2022/23 has again been another challenging year, I am delighted that the Group has achieved another very strong performance despite the inflationary and cost-of-living challenges.
+Whilst 2023/24 has been a challenging year, I am delighted that the Group has achieved a strong performance despite the inflationary and cost of living challenges.
 The Group has reaffirmed its clear, long-term strategy and improved performance whilst mitigating, wherever possible, the risks faced by the businesses.

 In my role as Chair, I am responsible for the Board including its effective leadership and composition, assessing and improving its performance, and leading the Group’s corporate governance culture to ensure that an appropriate governance framework is embedded within the Group and its businesses.
-The Board recognises the fundamental importance of maintaining a strong corporate governance framework in order to continue to create long-term value and 2022/23 has seen the continuation of the evolution of the Group’s governance framework, as the Group continues to develop.
+The Board recognises the fundamental importance of maintaining a strong corporate governance framework in order to continue to create long-term value and 2023/24 has seen the Group’s governance framework continue to develop.

-The Board recognises that the sustainability of the Group is key to its long-term success.
-As such, 2022/23 saw a focus on strengthening our approach to how we govern sustainability.
-A key development in the year has been the completion of our first TCFD disclosures, in compliance with The Companies (Strategic Report) (Climate-related Financial Disclosure) Regulations 2022 and Sections 414C, 414CA and 414CB of the Companies Act 2006.
+The Board recognises that sustainability of the Group is key to its long-term success.
+As such, 2023/24 saw a continued focus on strengthening our approach to how we govern sustainability (further details can be found on pages 27 and 28 of our Annual Report and Accounts 2024).

 The Board acknowledges that a prerequisite of a strong corporate governance framework is a healthy corporate culture.
-Whilst the culture within each of the Group’s businesses is different, reflecting the diverse environments in which each business operates, those cultures are predicated upon ethical values, integrity and transparency.
+The Group has focused on instilling a uniformed corporate culture across the Group throughout 2023/24 predicated upon ethical values, integrity and transparency.

 For our strategy and business model to succeed in creating sustainable value in the long term, and to enable the mitigation of our principal risks and uncertainties, positive relationships with the Group’s various stakeholders must be cultivated.
 This will only be achieved through integrity and transparency.
-The Board monitors the Group’s culture through engagement with the Group’s stakeholders, the regular review of the Group’s consolidated risk register and any changes to the principal risks and uncertainties, and externally facilitated employee and customer surveys which allow us both to engage and identify areas of focus.
+The Board monitors the Group’s culture through engagement with the Group’s stakeholders (further details on how we engage can be found on pages 44 to 46 of our Annual Report and Accounts 2024), the regular review of the Group’s consolidated risk register and any changes to the principal risks and uncertainties, and externally facilitated employee and customer surveys which allow us both to engage and identify areas of focus.

 Our strategy